lukas-frystak-sonarsource/sonarqube-server-guides/database/db-copy-plan.md

 3. **Stop SonarQube Server**: Gracefully shut down the production instance
 4. **Execute validated migration process**: Follow the exact steps tested in Phase 1
 5. **Monitor progress**: Track migration progress and watch for any issues
-6. **Validate migration**: Perform the same validation steps used in testing
+6. **Validate migration**: Verify that the DB copy tool finished succesfully.
+Verify there are not warnings or errors in the log.

 ### Go-live Procedures